Americans rush to sign up for Obamacare in first four days of open enrollment

 The data provides the first look at how Obamacare will fare under an administration determined to dismantle the health reform law.
 While Trump officials are maintaining the federal exchange, healthcare.gov, they have slashed open enrollment advertising and support.
 Also, consumers will have only six weeks to sign up for coverage on the federal exchange, rather than the three months or more they had in previous years.

-Obamacare supporters were quick to jump on the data, noting that the average daily pace was nearly double that of last year's.
+Affordable Care Act supporters were quick to jump on the data, noting that the average daily pace was nearly double that of last year's.

 Related: 5 changes for Obamacare open enrollment for 2018